 This program prepares students to work with children from birth to third grade with varying educational abilities.
 Early childhood courses include parent-child relations, child development, curriculum development and special education, as well as several professional development courses in leadership and administration.
 Graduates qualify for MN state teacher certification in early childhood and early childhood special education.

 Students are eligible for certification to teach kindergarten to eighth grade after completion of this program.
 The curriculum includes a specialization in math, science, social studies, arts and literature to prepare students for teaching middle school grades.
 Students complete student teaching in a local school during the final semester of the program.

 Bachelor of Fine Arts in Art Education (K-12)

 This program gives students state licensure to teach art in K-12 classrooms.
 This program requires student to complete coursework for teaching majors, as well as drawing and design classes.

 University of St. Thomas

-Based in the Twin Cities area of St. Paul and Minneapolis, the University of St. Thomas was founded in 1885 and currently offers over 85 fields of study at the undergraduate, graduate and doctoral level.
+Based in the Twin Cities area of St. Paul and Minneapolis, the University of St. Thomas was founded in 1885 and currently offers fields of study at the undergraduate, graduate and doctoral level.
 The undergraduate programs in education prepare students for certification in elementary, middle and secondary school settings.
 These Minnesota teacher certification programs are accredited by the National Council for Accreditation of Teacher Education.